 This leaflet is for parents and carers about how to use this medicine in children.
 Our information sometimes differs from that provided by the manufacturers, because their information is usually aimed at adults.
 Please read this leaflet carefully.
 Keep it somewhere safe so that you can read it again.

-If your child has ever had a reaction to any medicine, tell your doctor before giving amoxicillin
+Your child should not take ampicillin if they are allergic to penicillin.
+If your child has ever reacted to a medicine, tell your doctor before giving ampicillin.

 Name of drug